ingoweiss/manyworlds/README.md

 2. A runner could use the 'relaxed' strategy under the hood to run scenarios optimized for speed, then display test results using the 'strict' strategy optimized for informational clarity.
 3. A runner could use network analysis tools to decide how to cleave apart the tree for optimal parallelization.

-I would think that these might add up to significant performance gains for faster running (and faster failing) test suites.
+I would think that these might result in significantly faster running (and faster failing) test suites.
+The display of test results might also be significantly more informative compared to what we have today.